netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 : Sets of aliases can be defined and referred to in ACL match criteria.

 Payload-based filtering:
 : Network traffic filtering technique that examines the data payload of packets, beyond just the header information, to identify, allow, or block traffic based on specific content or patterns within the payload.
+An offset type (e.g., layer 2 or layer 3) is used to indicates the position of the data in packet to use for the match.

 ## IPv6 Extension Headers